Let’s go and explore together!

 Breede River, Southern Cape Coast

-Langebaan lagoon is a unique expanse of water that attracts and supports abundant marine and birdlife.
+Langebaan Lagoon is a unique expanse of water that attracts and supports abundant marine and birdlife.
 The tidal wetland is of international importance, falling under the protection of the West Coast National Park.
-Diverse water sport activities are possible outside the protected environmental areas.
-Long stretches of clear and open water provide perfect conditions for kayaking, surfski paddling and various other sports such as boating and sailing.
-You can paddle southerly towards the protected zone or northerly towards Saldanha and the open sea.
-Accommodation is varied, but is possible near the water’s edge.
-Langebaan is an ideal getaway destination for a paddling enthusiast.
+Long stretches of clear and open water provide perfect conditions for kayaking and surfski paddling.
+You can paddle towards the protected zone or towards Saldanha and the open sea.
+Langebaan is an ideal getaway destination for a paddling enthusiast, and is only 120km from Cape Town.

 The Berg River offers endless opportunities to paddle.
 The lower reaches are abundant with bird life, from kingfishers to flamingos.
 This stretch of water provides an ideal breakaway for paddlers wanting to experience the outdoors.
-There are commercial campsites on the water’s edge, with plenty of overnight accommodation in Veldrif for multiple day excursions.
-Paddling is possible from upstream starting at Paarl all the way westwards towards the estuary mouth into the Atlantic Ocean at St Helena Bay.
+Paddling is possible from upstream starting at Paarl all the way towards the estuary mouth into the Atlantic Ocean.
 The upstream excursions are arranged in winter when the water level is higher following the seasonal rains.
-With multiple portages and rapids, kayaks and canoes are suitable for the upstream activities, while surfskis can be used downstream in the flatter flood plain towards the estuary mouth.
+With multiple portages and rapids, kayaks and canoes are suitable for the upstream activities, while kayaks or surfskis can be used downstream in the flatter flood plain towards the estuary mouth.

 Contact Tracy on 071 174 3099 or email firstname.lastname@example.org for more details.